StamusNetworks/scirius/README.rst

 From improving the documentation to coding new features, there is more than one way to contribute to Scirius.
 And for all contributions please use a `Pull Request <https://github.com/StamusNetworks/scirius/pulls>`_ on Github.

+You can run a local developement environment with the following step: docker compose up -d

+This will spin up a scirius container based on the local code with hot reload.
+This will also create dependencies containers like fluentd, postgres and elasticsearch.

+Please note, that this is development only and some services are going to be open to the local network (or more depending on your setup) without authentication.
+Please use ClearNDR with `stamusctl <https://github.com/StamusNetworks/stamusctl>` for production installation